KamaZz/laratrust/docs/docs/5.2/usage/concepts.md

 $editUser->save();
 ```

-## Role Permissions Assignment & Removal
+## Group Permissions Assignment & Removal
-By using the `LaratrustRoleTrait` we can do the following:
+By using the `LaratrustGroupTrait` we can do the following:

 ### Assignment